noah-hw-kim/better-buy/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Prevent user to compare different Unit Type. e.x.) length vs volume
+- [ ] Prevent user from comparing different unit types. (e.x., length vs volume)
-- [ ] Available search box to search with non-exact match
+- [ ] Allow wildcard search in Search History
-- [ ] Available to select the unit system in between imperial or metric by user and update the base unit accordingly
+- [ ] Allow section between imperial or metric units (and update base unit accordingly)
-- [ ] Available to update the base unit according to the categories selected by user
-    - e.x.) current: base unit for mass for all categories = oz
-    - future plan: base unit for mass for Meat, Fish and Seafood's = lb
+- [ ] Update base unit according to the categories selected by user (e.x., current: base unit for mass for all categories = oz --> update: base unit for mass for Meat, Fish and Seafood's = lb, base unit for grains = oz, etc.)
-- [ ] Launch App version
+- [ ] Launch iPhone and Android App versions
+- [ ] Allow URL link entry and webpage parsing to complete item inputs

 See the [open issues](https://github.com/noah-hw-kim/better-buy/issues) for a full list of proposed features (and known issues).